stungeye/Applied-Math-For-Games-1/docs/00-introduction-to-javascript/08-loops.md

 # Loops
 {: .no_toc }

 Loops allow us to automate repetition.
-In this sections we'll review `while`, `do while`, and `for` loops.
+In this section we'll review `while`, `do while`, and `for` loops.

 ### Table of Contents
 {: .no_toc }